 Treatment for Children

-Cancer treatment for children may include one or a combination of the following:
+Treatment for children with ependymoma may include one or a combination of the following:

 Removing the tumor is usually the first step in cancer treatment if possible.
+Surgery is the main treatment for ependymoma.
 If all visible tumor is removed there is a better chance for long-term survival.

 In children, staged surgeries are frequently used.
 In staged surgeries, instead of trying to remove the tumor all at once, neurosurgeons will take a small part out first.
 Then they shrink the tumor with chemotherapy or radiation therapy.
 After several months of treatment, the surgeon may go back in to remove the rest of the tumor.